-- 3.3.2 Detention - 3.3.3 Behaviour report - 3.3.4 Withdrawal of privileges (such as the removal of prefect status) - 3.3.5 Internal isolation (suspension from lessons, served in school)
+- 2.3.3 Detention (Reflection time for Years 3-6) - 2.3.4 Behaviour report - 2.3.5 Withdrawal of privileges (such as the removal of prefect status) - 2.3.6 Internal isolation (suspension from lessons, served in school) - 2.3.7 Suspension (fixed-term exclusion for a designated period) - 2.3.8 Permanent exclusion or required removal from School - 2.3.3 Examples of behaviour and the associated sanction are given in the Prep School 'Conduct Ladder' (see Appendix 1a) and in the Senior School's 'Ladder of Consequences' (see Appendix 1b) - 2.4 Staff are authorised to apply sanctions as follows: - 2.4.1 All staff: classroom and break time interventions, including detentions - 2.4.2 Heads of Department: departmental detentions and departmental report (in addition to the above) - 2.4.3 Head of Sixth Form and Assistant Heads of School: whole school report, withdrawal of privileges and internal isolation (in addition to the above) - 2.4.4 Head of Prep School and Deputy Heads: suspension (in addition to the above) - 2.4.5 Head: exclusion and permanent removal (in addition to the above)

-- 3.3.6 Suspension (fixed-term exclusion for a designated period) - 3.3.7 Permanent exclusion or required removal from School - 3.4 Examples of behaviour and the associated sanction are given in the 'Ladders of Consequences' (see Appendices 1a and 1b) - 3.5 Staff are authorised to apply sanctions as follows: - 3.5.1 All staff: classroom and break time interventions, including detentions - 3.5.2 Heads of Department: departmental detentions and departmental report (in addition to the above) - 3.5.3 Head of Sixth Form and Assistant Heads of School: whole school report, withdrawal of privileges and internal isolation (in addition to the above) - 3.5.4 Head of Prep School and Deputy Heads: suspension (in addition to the above) - 3.5.5 Head: expulsion and permanent removal (in addition to the above) - 3.6 Once Parents have been formally contacted twice about the pupil's behaviour, Parents will be invited to meet with a member of the pastoral leadership team.
-A Behaviour Plan will be created for the pupil, with targets and emphasised expectations. - 3.7 The Behaviour Plan will be reviewed regularly and adapted if appropriate.
+- 2.5 Once Parents have been formally contacted twice about the pupil's behaviour, Parents will be invited to meet with a member of the pastoral leadership team.
+A Behaviour Plan will be created for the pupil, with targets and emphasised expectations. - 2.6 The Behaviour Plan will be reviewed regularly and adapted if appropriate.
+Failure to meet the Behaviour Plan will be considered a serious breach of discipline. - 2.5 The self-reflection sheet will be added to the pupil's sanction file. - 2.6 In cases where there have been significant concerns expressed about a pupil's behaviour, parents will be formally contacted, and it is usual that they will be invited to meet with a senior member of staff.
+If it is thought to be helpful, a formal Behaviour Plan will be created for the pupil, with targets and emphasised expectations. - 2.7 The Behaviour Plan will be reviewed regularly and adapted if appropriate.
 Failure to meet the Behaviour Plan will be considered a serious breach of discipline.